catalinaioan3/catalinaioan3/README.md

 Here are some things about me:

-- 🔭 I’m currently working on starting a career
+- 🔭 I’m currently working on building my Python portfolio
 - 🌱 I’m currently learning Python
 - ⭐ I'm interesed in data science